-The Company thus believes that it can develop its broad-spectrum anti-herpes drug candidate towards at least four topical indications, namely, (a) shingles, (b) ocular herpes keratitis, (c) oral herpes ("cold sores"), and (d) genital herpes.
+The Company thus believes that it can develop its broad-spectrum anti-herpes drug candidate towards at least five topical indications, namely, (a) shingles, (b) oral herpes ("cold sores"), (c) genital herpes, (d) herpes keratitis (external eye infection), and (e) ocular herpes including v-ARN (internal eye infection).
 As the HerpeCideTM program progresses, it is likely that additional herpesvirus related pathologies may become amenable to treatment with our herpesvirus drug candidates.

 Our nanoviricides in the HerpeCideTM program at present are designed as topical treatment for the breakout of shingles or herpes sores.
 Our animal studies results are very significant considering that topical acyclovir in the form of a cream as well as an ointment, are approved for the treatment of cold sores.
-We believe our strong anti-herpes nanoviricide® drug candidates are capable of reaching approval as a drug for topical use against herpes cold sores, based on these datasets.
+We believe our strong anti-herpes nanoviricide[®] drug candidates are capable of reaching approval as a drug for topical use against herpes cold sores, based on these datasets.
 Further drug development is necessary towards the goal of drug approval.

 Currently, valacyclovir (Valtrex®) is approved as an oral drug for the treatment of severe shingles, but it has limited effectiveness.
-Another oral drug known as "FV-100" was studied in Phase II in clinical trials for the treatment of shingles by Bristol-Myers Squibb.
-This study had been completed in September 2015, but results are not available to us.
-Currently this drug is being further developed by ContraVir Pharma.
-There is also a preventive vaccine for shingles that can be taken by adults over 55 years of age.
-Given the number of cases of severe shingles, we believe that there is an unmet medical need for developing a topical skin cream for the treatment of shingles.
+Another oral drug known as "FV-100" was studied in clinical trials for the treatment of shingles by Bristol-Myers Squibb, and later by Contravir.
+FV-100 works only against VZV and does not work against other herpesviruses.
+A Phase 3 study with PHN as end-point was completed in November 2017.
+Further development appears to have been stopped for FV-100.

+There is also a new preventive vaccine for shingles, "Shingrix".
+Given the number of cases of severe shingles, we believe that there is an unmet medical need for developing a topical skin cream for the treatment of shingles, even with a successful introduction of this vaccine.
 Local application should enable delivery of stronger, local doses of medicine, with a stronger patient benefit, than oral systemic dosing allows.

 Existing therapies against HSV include acyclovir and drugs chemically related to it.
 These drugs must be taken orally or by injection.
 Available topical treatments, including formulations containing acyclovir or chemically related anti-HSV drugs, are not very effective.
 Currently, there is no cure for herpes infection.
+Brincidofovir (CMX001) is being developed by Chimerix.
+It failed in a Phase 3 clinical trial for hCMV in organ transplants, and its Phase1/2 clinical trial for HSV in neonates was withdrawn recently.
+Cidofovir is a known highly effective but also toxic, broad-spectrum nucleoside analog, drug that was modified with a lipidic chain structure to create brincidofovir.
+Pritelivir, by AiCuris, is a DNA Helicase/Primase inhibitor (HSV-1 and HSV-2) that has successfully completed certain